 Wanna See Mount Fuji?
 How to get from Tokyo to Kawaguchiko

-Updated March 2020, How to get from Tokyo ro Kawaguchiko was originally written in October 2018
+Updated December 2023, How to get from Tokyo to Kawaguchiko was originally written in October 2018

 Best Time To Go

 The best time of year to see Mount Fuji is November to February as skies are clearer and the air is less humid.
 We visited in late April, with quite hazy skies, so to Kawaguchiko we went!

 You can arrive at Kawaguchiko by bus or by train.
 Being an idiot with public transportation (I’m from Alaska where public transport is very minimal to non-existent in some areas), I chose to go by bus since it didn’t involve me having to change at the station.

 From Shinjuku: Fujikyu and Keio buses depart Shinjuku Bus Station 2x per hour to Kawaguchiko Station (as well as return).
 The journey takes about 2 hours each way.
 Tickets cost ¥1,750 each way.